erlangohtino/RepData_PeerAssessment1/PA1_template.md

     mynewmedian<-as.integer(median(Newsummary1$total,na.rm=TRUE))
 ```

+2304 missing values in dataset.
 The mean of the steps per day, estimating the NA values in the dataset as the mean number of steps corresponding to the corresponding 5-min interval in the day is 9530.7244046 and the median is 10439.
 They are slightly higher than the original values 9354.2295082 and 10395.

 ## Are there differences in activity patterns between weekdays and weekends?